Skip to main content

 Key Points to Remember

-• A temporary crown may be placed during the initial appointment, with a permanent crown fitted at a follow-up visit
+• A temporary crown is typically fitted on the same day, with a permanent crown placed at a follow-up appointment.

-• Good oral hygiene, regular check-ups, and protective measures can help reduce the risk of dental emergencies
+• Regular check-ups, good oral hygiene, and protective measures such as mouthguards can help reduce the likelihood of dental emergencies.

 Frequently Asked Questions